pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 - /home/app-scanning: a memory-backed EmptyDir mount that contains service account credentials loaded by Tekton
 - /cred-helper: a memory-backed EmptyDir mount containing:
-  - config.json will combine static credentials with workload identity credentials when `activeKeychains` is enabled
+  - config.json combines static credentials with workload identity credentials when `activeKeychains` is enabled
   - trusted-cas.crt when App Scanning is deployed with `caCertData`
 - /workspace: a PVC to hold scan artifacts and results

 Environment Variables:
-If undefined by your `step` definition the environment defaults to:
+If undefined by your `step` definition the environment uses the following default variables:

 - HOME=/home/app-scanning
 - DOCKER_CONFIG=/cred-helper